knative/docs/docs/bookstore/page-4/pg4-sequence.md

 ![image](images/image1.png)

-- Create a Knative sequence with bad word filter service as step 1 and sentiment analysis service as step 2
+- Create a Knative Sequence with bad word filter service as step 1 and sentiment analysis service as step 2
 - The final result is sent back to broker as reply of the sequence

 ## **Implementation**